chaoss/wg-evolution/metrics/Reviews.md

 * Count per group over time

 These could be represented as bar charts, with time running in the X axis.
-Each bar would represent proposals to change the code during a certain period (eg, a month).
+Each bar would represent reviews to change the code during a certain period (eg, a month).

 ## Reference Implementation